wp-plugins/rvg-optimize-database/readme.txt

 * Creates a log file of the optimizations (optional)
 * Optimization can be scheduled to automatically run once hourly, twice daily, once daily or once weekly at a specific time (optional)
 * 'Optimize DB (1 click)' link in the admin bar (optional)
+* 'Optimize Database' Icon in the admin menu (optional)

 = Settings =
-You can find the settings page in the WP Admin Panel &raquo; Optimize Database.
+You can find the settings page in the WP Admin Panel &raquo; Optimize Database -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)

 = Starting the Optimization =
 You can start the Optimization in the WP Admin Panel &raquo; Optimize Database.<br />